martinkearn/Web-Performance-and-Compatibility-Lab/Performance/Performance.md

   gulp.src('js/*.js')
   .pipe(jsmin())
   .pipe(concat('bundle.js'))
-  .pipe(gulp.dest("wwwroot/js"))
+  .pipe(gulp.dest("wwwroot"))
 });
 ```

 8.Back in the command prompt, run `gulp`.
-This will execute the Gulp tasks and create the two file bundles.
-They are /js/bundle.js and /css/bundle.css.
+This will execute the Gulp tasks and create the two file bundles in the /wwwroot folder.
+They are bundle.js and bundle.css.

 9.Open /performance/begin/Index.html in Visual Studio Code

-10.Remove all `link` elements that point to a CSS file in the HEAD and replace them with `<link href="wwwroot/css/bundle.css" rel="stylesheet">`
+10.Remove all `link` elements that point to a CSS file in the HEAD and replace them with `<link href="wwwroot/bundle.css" rel="stylesheet">`

-11.Remove all `link` elements that point to a JS file at the bottom of the document and replace them with `<script src="wwwroot/js/bundle.js"></script>`
+11.Remove all `link` elements that point to a JS file at the bottom of the document and replace them with `<script src="wwwroot/bundle.js"></script>`

 12.Commit your changes, wait for Azure to auto-deploy and re-test with Google PageSpeed and YSlow.
 This will have slightly improved your YSlow score to Grade B 83/100 and your Google Pagespeed Insights scores will now be 80/100 and 90/100.